Building a Sustainable World – One Community Weekly Progress Update #241

 Highest Good housing, cob construction, earthbag construction, straw bale construction, earthship construction, subterranean construction, sustainable homes, eco-homesOne Community is building a sustainable world through Highest Good housing that is artistic and beautiful, more affordable, more space efficient, lasts longer, DIY buildable, and constructed with healthy and sustainable materials:

 The core team continued Sketchup design for the open source outdoor areas of the Recycled Materials Village (Pod 6).
 This week’s focus was continuing on the obstacle course.
 We updated the textures, shadows, changed the size of the monkey bar net, and added a bench with back support to the finished obstacle.
-We also added one more section to the climbing wall obstacle, landscape items with plants and rocks, planters with flowers to the maze obstacle, a tetherball, and tire-flower-bed and hill.
+We also added one more section to the climbing wall obstacle, landscape items with plants and rocks, planters with flowers to the maze obstacle, a tetherball, and tire-flower-bed and hill essential component of One Community’s open source model for building a sustainable world.

-Continued Working on Open Source Outdoor Areas of Recycled Materials Village – Click to Visit Page
+Working on Open Source Outdoor Areas of Recycled Materials Village

 In addition, the core team continued working on the Murphy bed instructions, continuing to test different layouts.
-We also researched Canva and other documentation software and sketched up the layout.
+We also researched Canva and other documentation software and sketched up the layout for building a sustainable world.
 You can see this work here.

 Continued Working on Murphy Bed Instructions – Click for Page